Bath salts

 Bath salts are water-soluble, pulverized minerals that are added to water to be used for bathing.
-They are said to improve cleaning, enhance the enjoyment of bathing, and serve as a vehicle for cosmetic agents.
-Bath salts have been developed which mimic the properties of natural mineral baths or hot springs.
+It is said that these salts improve cleaning, enhance the enjoyment of bathing, and serve as a vehicle for cosmetic agents.
+Bath salts have been developed that mimic the properties of natural mineral baths or hot springs.
 Some bath salts contain glycerine so the product will act as an emollient, humectant, or lubricant.
 Fragrances and colors are often added to bath salts; the fragrances are used to increase the users' enjoyment of the bathing experience.

 Description

-Substances often labeled as bath salts include magnesium sulfate (Epsom salts), sodium chloride (table salt), sodium bicarbonate (baking soda), sodium hexametaphosphate (Calgon, amorphous/glassy sodium metaphosphate), sodium sesquicarbonate, borax, and sodium citrate.
+Substances often labeled as bath salts include magnesium sulfate (Epsom salts), sodium chloride (table salt), sodium bicarbonate (baking soda), sodium hexametaphosphate (Calgon, amorphous/glassy sodium metaphosphate), sodium sesquicarbonate, sodium citrate and formerly borax.
 Glycerin, or liquid glycerin, is another common ingredient in bath salts.
-Depending on their properties, the additives can be classified as emollient, humectant or lubricant when used in bath salts products.

 Fragrances and colors are often added to bath salts; in fact, one purpose of salts is as a vehicle or diluent to extend fragrances which are otherwise too potent for convenient use.
 Other common additives to bath salts are oils (agglomerating the salts to form amorphous granules, the product being called "bath beads" or "bath oil beads"), foaming agents, and effervescent agents.
 Bath salts may be packaged for sale in boxes or bags.
 Their appearance is often considered attractive or appealing, and they may be sold in transparent containers, showing off, for example, the needlelike appearance of sodium sesquicarbonate crystals.

-History

-The earliest systematic exposition of the different kinds of salts, their uses, and methods of extraction was published in China around 2700 BCE.
-Hippocrates encouraged his fellow healers to make use of salt water to heal various ailments by immersing their patients in sea water.
-The ancient Greeks continued this, and in 1753 English author and physician Charles Russel published "The Uses of Sea Water".

 Effects

-Some bath salts such as phosphates have a detergent action that softens calloused skin and aids in exfoliation (cleaning off dead skin cells).
 Some bath salts act as water softeners and change the way soap rinses.
-Some confusion may arise for bathers after their first experience in a bath with soft water.
-Soap does not lather well with hard water and can leave a sticky feeling.
-Soft water lathers better than hard water but feels slippery for a longer time during rinsing of soap, even though the soap is coming off faster, because the soap remains soluble.

 High concentrations of salts increase the density of the water and increase buoyancy, which makes the body feel lighter in the bath.
 Very high concentrations of salts in water are used in many isolation tank therapies.
 Isolation tanks are special baths with enclosures which block out all light.
 Researchers have also studied their use in treating arthritis.